0xShadowByte/macOS/README.md

 ### Task 1: Open Finder and Navigate

 Learn how to use Finder to browse files and folders.
 Click on the Finder icon in the Dock (smiley face icon).
-Navigate to Your Home Folder: In Finder, look at the Sidebar on the left.
+Navigate to Your Home Folder.
+In Finder, look at the Sidebar on the left.
 Click on Home to see folders like Documents, Downloads, and Desktop.
 Open a Folder: Double-click a folder to open it and see its contents.

 ![image](https://github.com/user-attachments/assets/cd9b3784-8216-48aa-8cd2-8b3e6235de9f)